cominixo/OpenLibreNFC/README.md

 ## Disclaimer
 Do not use sensors modified with this app to make medical decisions.
 I am not responsible to any damage to the sensor that might occur, use this at your own risk.
 This app is only intended for research.

+### This app only works with non-US Libre 1 Sensors, if you have a US Libre 1 sensor this app will not work with it.

 ## Installation

 Apks are available on the Release tab here on GitHub.